fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ```

 <!-- _client_-olion muodostamisen yhteydessä oleva toinen parametri _link_ määrittelee, miten apollo on yhteydessä palvelimeen.
 Nyt normaalia [httpLink](https://www.apollographql.com/docs/link/links/http.htm)-yhteyttä muokataan siten, että, että pyyntöjen mukaan [asetetaan headerille](https://www.apollographql.com/docs/react/networking/authentication/#header) <i>authorization</i> arvoksi localStoragessa mahdollisesti oleva token. -->
-The link parameter given to the _client_-object defines how apollo connects to the server.
-Here the normal [httpLink](https://www.apollographql.com/docs/link/links/http.htm) connection is modified so that the request's <i>authorization</i> [header](https://www.apollographql.com/docs/react/networking/authentication/#header) contains the token if one has been saved to the localStorage.
+The link parameter given to the _client_ object defines how apollo connects to the server.
+Here, the normal [httpLink](https://www.apollographql.com/docs/link/links/http.htm) connection is modified so that the request's <i>authorization</i> [header](https://www.apollographql.com/docs/react/networking/authentication/#header) contains the token if one has been saved to the localStorage.

 Creating new persons and changing numbers works again.
 There is however one remaining problem.
 If we try to add a person without a phone number, it is not possible.